 A DAY TRIP TO WINDSOR

 When the sun is out, it’s the perfect time to explore beautiful areas on the outskirts of the city.
-For a memorable day trip on a hot day, Windsor is a popular destination for visitors where you can easily fill a whole day when the sun is out.
+For a memorable on a hot day, Windsor is a popular destination for visitors where you can easily fill a whole day when the sun is out.
 This historic town is located in Berkshire, home to the famous Windsor Castle (a Royal residence where the Queen often lives) where you can visit the State Rooms, go inside St George’s Chapel and wander the Royal grounds.
 Boasting over 900 years of Royal history, you simply must pay a visit to the castle where Prince Harry and Meghan Markle got married.

 Windsor is also home to a beautiful High Street filled with independent shops, restaurants and bars, pretty walks and green spaces like Windsor Great Park and the Long Walk, afternoon tea cafes, cobbled streets and beautiful architecture.
 Everything is better in the sun right?
 From London you can get to Windsor by train from London Paddington or Waterloo via Slough.